With a legendary history

 that includes five Super Bowl Champion teams and Hall of Fame players

-including Joe Montana, Jerry Rice and Steve Young; Candlestick Park has been
+including Joe Montana, Jerry Rice and Steve Young; Candlestick Park was

 the home to some of the greatest teams in NFL history.
 Originally built for the San Francisco Giants (MLB), Candlestick Park

-has been the home of the 49ers since 1971.
+was the home of the 49ers for over four decades.
 Talk of building a

 stadium in the San Francisco area began in 1954, when mayor